kubeflow/spark-operator/sparkctl/README.md

 ```

 NOTE: In Spark 2.3 init-containers are used for downloading remote application dependencies.
 In future versions, init-containers are removed.
 It is recommended to use Apache Spark 2.4 for staging local dependencies with `s3`,  which currently requires building a custom Docker image from the Spark master branch.
-Additionaly, since Spark 2.4.0
+Additionally, since Spark 2.4.0
 there are two available build profiles, Hadoop2.7 and Hadoop3.1.
 For use of Spark with `S3A Connector`, Hadoop3.1 profile is recommended as this allows to use newer version of `aws-java-sdk-bundle`.

 If you want to use custom S3 endpoint or region, add `--upload-to-endpoint` and `--upload-to-region`: